Datafable/gbif-dataset-metrics/README.md

 ## Result

-For the [2015 GBIF challenge](http://gbif.challengepost.com/), we have developed a proof of concept for **enhancing GBIF dataset pages with aggregated occurrence metrics**.
+For the [2015 GBIF Ebbe Nielsen challenge](http://gbif.challengepost.com/), we have developed a proof of concept for **enhancing GBIF dataset pages with aggregated occurrence metrics**.
 These metrics are visualized as stacked bar charts - showing the occurrence distribution for basis of record, coordinates, multimedia, and taxa matched with the GBIF backbone - as well as an interactive taxonomy partition and a downloads chart.
 Metrics that score particularly well are highlighted as achievements.
 Collectively these features not only inform the user what a dataset contains and if it is fit for use, but also help data publishers discover what aspects could be improved.

 ![Screenshot](documentation/images/screenshot.png)